paulanunes85/GitHub-Copilot-Hands-On-pt-br/labs.md

 ![Split View](./images/pic001.png?raw=true "Split View")

+### 4. Switch to the Insiders version of Visual Studio Code in the browser

 ### 4. Let us know how we are doing
 <!-- Instruct lab participants to leverage GitHub disussions found here: https://github.com/DaveOps30/copilot-hands-on/discussions -->
 <!-- Specifically reference the "Workshop Feedback & Suggestions" and "Workshop Issues" categories -->